PrioritySoftware/PrioritySoftware.github.io/_sdk/WINHTML.md

 Optionally, if you want to specify the format as part of the command, add '-format' and the format number (as a variable or by specifying the number directly).

 **Note:** The above code will only display a document on screen when it is run as part of a step in a procedure.

-- 	To display the document as a Word file (-wo), use the following code instead:
+- 	To output the document as a Word file (-wo), use the following code instead:
 ```sql
 EXECUTE WINHTML '-d', 'WWWSHOWORDER', 'ORDERS', :TMPFILE, '-wo', '../../TEMP/O.docx';
 ```
-- 	To display the document as a pdf file based on a word file (-wpdf), use the following code instead:
+- 	To output the document as a pdf file based on a word file (-wpdf), use the following code instead:
 ```sql
 EXECUTE WINHTML '-d', 'WWWSHOWORDER', 'ORDERS', :TMPFILE, '-wpdf', '../../TEMP/O.pdf';
 ```